build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 ## What you will learn

-- How to get setup free ML Dev Environment
+- How to setup free ML Dev Environment
 - How to utilize pretrained open-source ML models
 - How to use ChatGPT APIs